 Government assistance can be obtained for paying your heating bills in Utah from the H.E.A.T. program, also known as Home Energy Assistance Target.
-This resource is funded by the federal government, but is administered in the state by the Division of Housing and Community Development and is often offered in combination with weatherization services.
+This grant based resource is funded by the federal government as part of LIHEAP, but is administered in the state by the Division of Housing and Community Development and is often offered in combination with free weatherization services.

-These are the two primary energy assistance programs in Utah, and they usually target those who are truly vulnerable to some type of heating emergency, such as low income households with a member who is the disabled, a senior citizen, and aid is often prioritized for families with preschool-age children.
+These are the two primary energy bill assistance programs in Utah, and find how to apply below.
+They usually target those who are truly vulnerable to some type of heating emergency, such as low income households with a member who is the disabled, a senior citizen, and the financial aid is often prioritized for families with preschool-age children.

 The Utah Home Energy Assistance Target program is very similar to the federal government LIHEAP low income program.
 It can distribute grants for paying utilities and heating costs to qualified low-income and struggling households.
 Its main purpose is to help eligible households meet the rising costs of home energy and fuel costs.
 While there are eligibility requirements, applicants do not need to be receiving any other public benefits in order to qualify for HEAT.